 2015: Donald Trump announces his bid for the presidency

 The controversial 52nd president first announced his presidential run in 2015, quickly rising to the top of Republican primary polls soon afterwards.
 He soon drew plenty of fire for calling Mexican immigrants rapists, calling Hillary Clinton’s debate bathroom break “disgusting,” calling for a Muslim ban, and more.

 2016: Donald Trump is elected the 52nd president

-Although Democratic nominee Hillary Clinton secured the 2016 popular vote by a margin of 3 million ballots, Republican candidate Donald Trump won the electoral college and the presidency with 304 electoral votes.
+Although Democratic nominee Hillary Clinton secured the 2016 popular vote by a margin of almost 3 million ballots, Republican candidate Donald Trump won the electoral college and the presidency with 304 electoral votes.
 This made the 2016 presidential election the fifth U.S. election in which the winner lost the popular vote.

 2017: Trump withdraws the U.S. from the Paris agreement

 In 2017, Trump announced that the U.S. would withdraw from the historic Paris Agreement, which was adopted by 195 nations in 2015 to combat climate change.
 However, under agreement regulations, there was a three-year delay, and the United States officially became the first country to withdraw from the agreement in late 2020.